-[Volume decreases and continues under the dialogue then fades out.1 00:02:14 Jordan Host Laura Jane Grace, welcome to Bullseye.
-Morris Laura Jane 00:02:16 Guest Thank you very much for having me.
-Grace 00:02:18 Jordan Host So, you got your start playing music in the music scene in Gainesville, Florida-which is kind of a legendary music scene, in its own way.
-Yeah.
+Jordan Morris: Laura Jane Grace, welcome to Bullseye.

+Laura Jane Grace: Thank you very much for having me.

+Jordan Morris: So, you got your start playing music in the music scene in Gainesville, Florida-which is kind of a legendary music scene in its own way.
+Yeah!
 What's Gainesville like for somebody who's never been there?
 And why do you think so much good music comes from there?

-00:02:34 Well, technically I started out in Southwest Florida, in Naples, Laura Guest Florida.
-And there is no music scene whatsoever in Naples, Florida.
+Laura Jane Grace: Well, technically, I started out in Southwest Florida-in Naples, Florida.
+And there is nooo music scene whatsoever in Naples, Florida.

-[Jordan laughs.]
+(Jordan laughs.)

-And very much so, like, my early teenage years-you know, once I got into music and once I realized that there was really no place for me in Southwest Florida, very much the thought of getting out of Florida predominated my mindset.
-And so, you know, if you're at the bottom of Florida, there's only one way to go to get out unless you wanna swim.
-And that is to head north.
+And very much so like my early teenage years-you know, once I got into music and once I realized that there was really no place for me in Southwest Florida-very much the thought of getting out of Florida predominated my mindset.
+And so, you know, if you're at the bottom of Florida, there's only one way to go to get out unless you want to swim, and that is to head north.
 And so, you know, I moved out of my mom's house when I was 18 years old.
 I did not go to college.
 I dropped out of high school my sophomore year.
-But for most of my friends, you know, once you're turning 18 and it's time to move out, the good majority of my friends were going to college.
-You know?
+But for most of my friends-you know, once you're turning 18 and it's time to move out, the good majority of my friends were going to college, you know.
 And for most of my friends, it was either a choice between Tallahassee or Gainesville.

 But between the two college towns in Florida, Gainesville has always had just like such a more vibrant music scene happening.
-It just felt like that's where everything was going on, in Florida.
-And I'm not sure what started it that way, but it definitely, like, predated me going there and-you know, there was-there was real venues, in Gainesville.
-There was, like, real record labels and there were real bands that were national, touring acts.
-And there was-you know, there was like history there, connected to music, too.
-Even with, like-that's where Tom Petty and the Heartbreakers were from.
-That's-you know, like it-there was-in the punk scene, it was really happening at the time.
+It just felt like that's where everything was going on in Florida.
+And I'm not sure what started it that way, but it definitely like predated me going there.
+And you know, there was real venues in Gainesville.
+There was like real record labels, and there were real bands that were national touring acts.
+And there was-you know, there was like history there connected to music too, even with like-that's where Tom Petty and the Heartbreakers were from.
+That's-you know, there was-in the punk scene, it was really happening at the time.
+That's where like Hot Water Music was from, and they were really going off in the time.
+And then also, you know, the band Less Than Jake-like, they were signed to a major label, real touring bands.
+So, that's where I wanted to be.

-That was where, like, Hot Water Music was from and they were really going off at the time.
-And then, also you know, the band Less Than Jake-like, they were signed to a major label.
-Real, touring bands.
-So, that's where-that's where I wanted to be.
-And there was also, you know-in addition to the music scene, there was an activist scene happening there.
-And I wanted to be a part of that, too
+And there was also-you know, in addition to the music scene, there was an activist scene happening there.
+And I wanted to be a part of that too.

-Do you remember the first time you ever heard punk rock music?
-Well, I guess-you know-you could go down the rabbit hole of arguing what is and isn't punk.
+Jordan Morris: Do you remember the first time you ever heard punk rock music?

+Laura Jane Grace: Well, I guess, you know, you could go down the rabbit hole of arguing what is and isn't punk.

-[They laugh.]
+(They laugh.)